Doctorado-ML/STree/README.md

 # Stree

 Oblique Tree classifier based on SVM nodes.
-The nodes are built and splitted with sklearn SVC models.Stree is a sklearn estimator and can be integrated in pipelines, grid searches, etc.
+The nodes are built and splitted with sklearn SVC models.
+Stree is a sklearn estimator and can be integrated in pipelines, grid searches, etc.

 ![Stree](https://raw.github.com/doctorado-ml/stree/master/example.png)